PF, ESI, and IT Compliance for New Hires: Indian HR Checklist

 Coverage, Benefits, and Eligibility Criteria

 The ESI Act applies to employees earning up to ₹21,000 per month.
 This means while senior engineers in Bengaluru or Gurugram may not fall under its ambit, many junior developers, support engineers, and administrative staff do.
-What makes ESI important is its wide range of benefits:

 • Medical care for employees and their families in ESI hospitals and dispensaries.